mottensmann/NocMigR/README.md

 #> 5 20211220_064253.wav  00:00:48.774  91.42857     1964.311
 #> 6 20211220_064253.wav  00:00:49.332  21.04308     2264.046

-## display spectrogram based on first six events
+## display spectrogram based on approximate location of first six events
 audio <- tuneR::readWave("example/20211220_064253.wav",
                          from = 46,
                          to = 50,